Porcupine Singletrack and Kokopelli Trail

 Upper Kokopelli Trail, shortly after leaving the La Sal Loop Road for the shuttled downhill version of the ride.

 Follow the singletrack down.
 If you're confused as you reach open-rock area, just keep to the right and north as you descend the steepest side of the rock.
 When the trail hits an open area at the rim with a doubletrack, cross to the ST on the other side.
-At the next ST trail fork, go right.
-Cross the big gulley by dropping to your right off the cliff.
+The DT is a bailout route to the Sand Flats Road.
+At the next ST trail fork, go right (left takes you to Sand Flats Road by the cattleguard).
+A bit later, cross the big gulley by dropping to your right off the cliff.
 (Yeah, go ahead and ride it.
 I'll watch.)

 On the lower Kokopelli, Mike navigates through a slickrock area.